Who We Are

 The Book of Common Prayer

 The Book of Common Prayer (BCP) is the official book of worship of the Episcopal Church.
 It provides liturgical forms, prayers, and instructions so that all members and orders of the Episcopal Church may appropriately share in common worship.
-Copies of The Book of Common Prayer are provided during worship, along with any other resources we may use during worship to participate in readings and hymns.
+At St. Timothy’s, the entire liturgy, along with readings and hymns, are printed in a weekly bulletin.

 The Lectionary